-Choosing to make a signature dish of hers during a time challenge, Jenn Lee faltered on the simple elements and was sent into the second round, where she was then eliminated from the MasterChef kitchen.
+Jenn Lee made the mistake of choosing to cook one of her signature dishes during a time challenge.
+She struggled with the simple elements and was sent into the second round, where she was eliminated from the MasterChef kitchen entirely.

 Speaking to 10 play after her exit, Jenn, who was born in Taiwan, shared her hopes that her time on the show would bring more awareness to Taiwanese cuisine.

 “Having this opportunity to show the rest of Australia what Taiwanese food really is and how amazing it can be has been absolutely amazing and it made me really proud and humbled,” Jenn said.

 Coming in at a slight disadvantage during the Pressure Test, Melanie Persson had to try and recreate a dish without ever tasting the whole thing.

 Melanie, who has celiac disease, had to try and recreate renowned chef Josh Inland's Tuna Wellington as perfectly as she could.